An African safari, get the facts

 One of the tops on many bucket lists is visiting Africa.
 Getting close up encounters with animals in their natural environment is an experience that will be different for every guest based on time of year and how they choose to visit.
 The best way to experience wildlife in Africa is by safari but with many regions within Africa with wildlife, how do you narrow down your options of where and when to visit.

 Two of the best countries within the continent of Africa to visit for a safari experience are Tanzania and Botswana:

-The United Republic of Tanzania is an African country in East Africa that has coastline on the Indian Ocean, Bordering Uganda in the north, Kenya in the northeast, Mozambique in the east, Zambia to the southwest; and Rwanda to the west.
-Tanzania is most known for Mount Kilimanjaro, the largest mountain in Africa.
+The United Republic of Tanzania is an African country in East Africa that has a coastline on the Indian Ocean.
+Bordering Uganda in the north, Kenya in the northeast, Mozambique in the east, Zambia to the southwest; and Rwanda to the west.
+Tanzania is well known for Mount Kilimanjaro, the largest mountain in Africa.

-The best time to visit Tanzania to enjoy the wildlife is based around the rainfall.
+The best time to visit Tanzania to enjoy the wildlife is based on the rainfall.
 While the summer period is November to February and the cooler winter period is May to August, the rainiest periods are October – December.
-The ideal time is during the drier shoulder periods of March, April, August and September.
+The ideal time is during the drier shoulder periods of March, April, August, and September.